alexmanguera/Adwords-Scripts/README.md

 * Allows to Compute for New Bid based on either ROAS method or conventional method.
 * Select a method via the constant "var SELECTED_BID_METHOD".

+ver 1.4

+* Use "All-Time" bid as the new bid if keyword conversion for All-Time is not greater than 1.

+ver 1.5

+* Apply a limit to the increase (ex.
+100%) and decrease (ex.
+50%) of new bids based from the set upper-bid-limit (Max CPC).

+ver 1.5.1

+* Address issue with some incorrect results when checking for Min/Max percent increase/decrease of Bid from the Current CPC.
+* Fix error with using new bid even if 0.00, instead use the existing CPC Bid as new Bid (no changes made to CPC of the keyword).

+ver 2.0

+* Complete overhaul of how Keyword iterations are made.
+Used KEYWORDS_PERFORMANCE_REPORT as initial query for keywords.
+* More optimized implementation in terms of speed execution.

+ver 2.0.1

+* Fix issue when doing comparisons of Number values.
+Explicitly define the values as Numbers instead of the default string (javascript default).

+ver 2.0.2

+* Include output details such as keyword id and group id to determine duplicate keywords from separate ad groups.

 - - - - - - - - - - - - - - - - - - - - -

 # Ad Group Cleaner - Refinement #